Exploring Kentucky Bourbon's Legacy in the Bluegrass Region

 As romantic as the name behind it is, the architecture of the distillery is equally so.
 Its Spanish mission-style may seem out of place in the Bluegrass Region, but its signature Four Roses Single Barrel bourbon fits right in.

-Woodford Reserve Distillery, situated on Glenn’s Creek among picturesque horse farms in Woodford County, is the oldest distillery in Kentucky, in operation since 1812 when Elijah Craig began crafting bourbon here.
+Woodford Reserve Distillery, situated on Glenn’s Creek among picturesque horse farms in Woodford County, is the oldest distillery in Kentucky, in operation since 1812 when Elijah Pepper began crafting bourbon here.

 Its history continues with the old Oscar Pepper Distillery where Dr. James Crow worked in the mid-19th century, later to become Labrot & Graham Distillery before being acquired by its current owner, the Brown-Forman Corporation.